 You can browse through the presets using the arrow buttons.
-If you prefer to browse using categories, you can simply click the preset name box and the following pop-up menu appears.
+Alternatively, you can click the current preset name and a drop-down menu appears.
 You can also save your own presets by choosing "Save user preset file..." from the menu.
 A file chooser dialog box appears where you can enter the name of the preset you wish to save.
 You can create sub folders and place your preset files inside, and these will appear as categories in the user presets.